Gpass Review 2024: Is This Password Manager Really Built for Google Users?

 Is Gpass safe?

 Gpass has no history of hacks or data breaches.
-However, there is no third-party audit to confirm that Gpass follows its security protocols.
+However, there's no specifics about third-party audits to confirm that Gpass follows its security protocols.
 The Gpass privacy policy also openly admits that it logs your browsing information, which puts your privacy at risk.

 +